jkvor/heroku-routing/readme.md

 You should see `hello, route!` in the terminal of the `nc` process.

-While your telnet connection is still open, dissociate the route from the process:
+While your telnet connection is still open, detach the route from the process:

-    $ heroku routes:dissoc ip://11.323.234.12:58679
+    $ heroku routes:detach ip://11.323.234.12:58679
     Dissociating route ip://11.323.234.12:58679... done

     $ heroku routes